Yirf/Practice/README.md

-Only flat file database setup.
+Only flat file database is setup.

 TODO:
 - Create memory storage system for each player.